enginooby-academics/code-refactoring/CS.md

 ```

 + Use **readonly** for members which don't modify state, e.g. ```ToString()``` [[C#8](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8#readonly-members))]
-> Reason: this feature specifies the design intent so the compiler can enforce it, and make optimizations based on that intent.
+> Pros: this feature specifies the design intent so the compiler can enforce it, and make optimizations based on that intent.

 + Use **partial class** to split the implementation of different interfaces
 ```
 partial class MyClass
 {
-    //main implementation of MyClass
+    // main implementation of MyClass
 }

 partial class MyClass : IF1
 {
-    //implementation of IF1
+    // implementation of IF1
 }

 partial class MyClass : IF2
 {
-    //implementation of IF2
+    // implementation of IF2
 }
 ```